 The first kind of deterrent spray is motion activated and it’s something you can place on top of kitchen counters or tables.
 Once your cat gets too close, it will emit a loud spraying sound that will startle your cat so they don’t return to the same area next time.

-The second kind of spray takes advantage of the fact that cats don’t like citrus-y or lemon-y scents.
+The second kind of spray takes advantage of the fact that cats don’t the smell of citrus or lemon.
 You can spray them on anything that’s inappropriate for your cat to play with, chew or scratch.